-The hybrid and plug-in hybrid revolution is just getting into gear, with the UK expected to clear 100,000 plug-in vehicles by mid-2017.
-But which hybrid is best?
-Recombu Cars investigates.
+The hybrid and plug-in hybrid revolution is just getting into gear, with increasing numbers of Brits leaving their conventional petrol and diesel cars behind.
+But which hybrid cars are best?

 Looking to pay less in fuel or lower your carbon footprint?
-A hybrid or plug-in hybrid could be for you, but which are the best hybrids, how will the 2017 VED changes affect them and how much cheaper are they to run compared with, say, a diesel?
+A hybrid or plug-in hybrid could be for you, but which are the best hybrids, how will the 2017 VED changes affect them and how much cheaper and cleaner are they to run compared with a diesel?

-Well the answer is never straightforward because emissions are emitted during manufacturing so a car can never be truly green, but there are many benefits.
-For instance, a car that emits a mere 49g/km is going to be cleaner than a full-on diesel or petrol over a period of ten years, not to mention ease the reliance on fossil fuels.
+But there are numerous benefits.
+For instance, a car that emits a mere 49g/km is going to be cleaner than a full-on diesel or petrol over a ten-year period, not to mention ease the reliance on fossil fuels and reduce emissions, which are killing tens of thousands of Brits.

-A hybrid and plug-in hybrid can also be topped up with fuel whenever you want to, as opposed to being hamstrung by range anxiety, which makes them better for unplanned journeys.
+A hybrid and plug-in hybrid can also be topped up with fuel whenever you want to, as opposed to being hamstrung by range anxiety like an all-electric car, which makes them as easy to run as any vehicle.

-They also emit very low levels of CO2 and other harmful particulates and typically offer higher fuel economy figures – so long as the electric motor has charge.
+Hybrids typically offer higher fuel economy figures, too, and that could mean a lower annual fuel bill.
 But with a higher initial price and the fear of the battery needing replacement, they are not for everyone.

 We decided to see exactly what hybrids are worth buying and give an insight into how well they perform, try and dispel some of the common misconceptions and then provide a list of the best hybrids on sale today.